 For parents, raising a young child is one of the most important, yet rewarding parts of life.
-Establishing a bond with your child should be the single most significant aspect of your life.
-Eligible employees are often denied paternity leave.
-In order to protect themselves against workplace discrimination, gay employees must understand their paternity leave laws.
+Establishing a bond with your child may be the single most significant aspect of your life.
+However, eligible employees are often denied paternity leave, and it is especially important for gay employees to understand the applicable paternity leave laws in order to protect themselves against workplace discrimination.
 Here’s everything you need to know about paternity leave laws in California.

 What Is Paternity Leave?